 Our adult classes are based on curriculum that responds to the needs of our student population.
 We help students build their English, literacy, life, and job skills (including digital literacy).
 Our class programs include Vocational English and the Women’s Initiative (family literacy).

 Our classes are taught by RT staff teachers, all of whom are credentialed professionals.
 We assess our students using the nationally recognized Comprehensive Adult Student Assessment System (CASAS).
-Our newcomer community leaders partner with us as interpreters, childcare assistants, and cultural liaisons, ensuring our classes’ cultural and linguistic competency.
-In addition, we work with classroom volunteers—check out our current opportunities.
+Our newcomer community leaders partner with our teachers as interpreters, childcare assistants, and cultural liaisons, ensuring our classes’ cultural and linguistic sensitivity.
+In addition, our teachers are supported by classroom volunteers—check out our current opportunities.

 Early Childhood Education

 Our early childhood education program for preschool-aged kids (18 months-5 years old) is part of the Women’s Initiative family literacy program, and runs concurrently with parent classes.
 We use proven methodologies to foster children’s core developmental skills so that they can be lifelong successful learners.
 These include interpersonal and social emotional skills, fine and gross motor skills, self-expression, problem-solving, independence, and English.
 In addition to bolstering the kids’ kindergarten readiness, we assist their parents with enrollment into mainstream pre-k and kindergarten programs.